Online public comment portal for hemp task force open until Friday

 The state’s new hemp task force — created to analyze industrial hemp and products containing THC that are meant for human consumption — met Tuesday to hear presentations from officials as it works on recommendations for lawmakers ahead of the session that starts in January.

-The analysis comes as Virginia has begun work toward setting up a legal marijuana market and began regulating hemp products earlier this year.
+The analysis comes as Virginia has begun to work toward setting up a legal marijuana market and started regulating hemp products earlier this year.

 Tetrahydrocannabinol (THC) is the compound found in marijuana that is what causes a high, while cannabidiol (CBD) found in hemp products does not.
 However, hemp products have contained a small percentage of THC, as both compounds are derived from the cannabis plant.